grahamtt/prosper-bot/README.md

 type = "bool"
 optional = false
 description = "Run the loop but don't actually place any orders."

+["prosper-bot.cli.single-run"]
+type = "bool"
+optional = false
+description = "Runs the loop only once, or until cash is exhausted"
 ```

 All configs can be provided as command-line options as well: